-In 2022, the Corporation spent \$23.9 million (2021 - \$24.4 million) on capital improvements, of which \$18.4 million (2021 - \$20.7 million) was for upgrading stabilized properties and improving other holdings - specifically for exterior upgrades such as new roofs, windows, balconies, siding and insulation.
+In 2023, the Corporation spent \$25.5 million (2022 - \$23.9 million) on capital improvements, of which \$22.2 million (2022 - \$18.4 million) was for upgrading stabilized properties and improving other holdings - specifically for exterior upgrades such as new roofs, windows, balconies, siding and insulation.
 These expenditures also covered mechanical and interior upgrades such as new boilers, flooring and paint to address the balance of non-renovated units and to maintain the condition of properties in the current portfolio.
-Mainstreet currently plans to spend an estimated total of \$28 million on capital improvement in fiscal year 2023, however these plans may be revised depending upon the economic conditions during 2023.
+Mainstreet currently plans to spend an estimated total of \$28 million on capital improvement during the 2024 fiscal year, however these plans may be revised depending upon economic conditions during fiscal year 2024.
 These improvements are expected to be financed through existing cash balances, funds from operations and ongoing refinancing of existing properties.
 Mainstreet expects to complete most of the renovations of its existing properties within the next 6 to 24 months.
 Revenue and income are expected to increase over time as more units are renovated and reintroduced to the market at anticipated higher rental rates.

-Uncertainties affecting future revenue and income include the ongoing effects of the pandemic, the rate of turnover of existing tenants, supply chain disruptions, increased inflation resulting from, among other things, geopolitical turmoil, the availability of renovation workers and building materials, increases in labour and material costs, and increases in interest rates.
+Uncertainties affecting future revenue and income include the rate of turnover of existing tenants, supply chain disruptions, increased inflation, the availability of renovation workers and building materials, increases in labour and material costs, and increases in interest rates.
 All of these uncertainties could have a material impact on the timing and cost of completing these capital improvements.